AppsFlyer/aerospike-clj/README.md

 ```

 #### Unix EPOCH TTL
-Aerospike returns a TTL on the queried records that is Epoch style, but with a different "beginning of time" which is "2010-01-01T00:00:00Z".
-Call `expiry-unix` with the returned TTL to get a UNIX TTL if you want to convert it later to a more standard timestamp.
+Aerospike returns a TTL on the queried records that is epoch style, but with a different "beginning of time" which is "2010-01-01T00:00:00Z".
+Call `expiry-unix` with the returned TTL to get a TTL relative to the UNIX epoch.

 ## Testing
-Testing is performed against a local Aerospike running in the latest docker
+Testing is performed against a local Aerospike instance.
+You can also run an instance inside a docker container:

 ```shell
 $ sudo docker run -d --name aerospike -p 3000:3000 -p 3001:3001 -p 3002:3002 -p 3003:3003 aerospike